nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.

 Step 2.
-The user executes `add ... t/friend` command to add a person tagged with `friend` into CONNECTIONS.
+The user executes `add ... t/friend` command to add a contact tagged with `friend` into CONNECTIONS.

 Step 3.
 CONNECTIONS displays the newly added contact with the added tag.